Plutonomicon/cardano-transaction-lib/README.md

 The documentation will be generated in the `./generated_docs` folder, which contains an `index.html` which lists all modules by default.
 At this index is a checkbox to toggle viewing by package, and all the modules defined in our package will be available under `cardano-transaction-lib`.

-Alternatively, you can view the documentation with `nix run -L .#docs` and opening `localhost:8080` in your browser. `nix build -L .#docs` will produce a `result` folder containg the documentation.
-Note that using the flake to generate the documentation will not include search indexing or viewing modules by package.
+Alternatively, you can view the documentation with `nix run -L .#docs` and opening `localhost:8080` in your browser. `nix build -L .#docs` will produce a `result` folder containing the documentation.
+Note that using the flake to generate the documentation will not include search index or viewing modules by package checkbox.

 ### Adding PS/JS dependencies